 Many appraisers offer a specific service for home owners that believe they have met the 80% loan-to-value metric.
 For a nominal fee, the appraiser can provide you with a statement regarding the home value.
 Some will even take the next step and help you file a challenge with your mortgage company.
 The costs of these services are very often recovered in just a few months of not paying the PMI.

 A divorce can be a particularly traumatic experience for both parties and is often further complicated by the difficult decision of “Who gets the house?”.
 In most divorce cases, the Court won’t usually force the parties involved to “buyout” the other party’s interest but it may however order the sale of the home so each party gets an equal share of the equity.
-Regardless of the situation, it’s a good idea to order an appraisal so both parties are fully aware of what the true market value is.
+Regardless of the situation, it’s a good idea to order a Fort Collins Professional Appraisal so both parties are fully aware of what the true market value is.

 If the parties want to sell the home, they’ll have a better idea of what price to set.
 And on the flipside, if a “buyout” is the chosen option, both parties will feel like they’ve gotten a fair assessment.

 The loss of a loved one is a difficult time in life and settling an estate from a death, or probate, often requires an appraisal to establish Fair Market Value for the residential property involved.
 The ethics provision within the Uniform Standards of Professional Appraisal Practice (USPAP) binds us with confidentiality, ensuring the fullest degree of discretion.

 Unlike many wealthy individuals, the majority of Americans do not have dedicated estate planners or executors to handle these issues.
 Also, in most cases, a home or other real property makes up a disproportionate share of the total estate value.